 Recording: through dietary intake or supplementation

-Deficiency symptoms: including neuromuscular hyperexcitability, vomiting, nausea, confusion and apathy
+Deficiency symptoms: Neuromuscular hyperexcitability, vomiting, nausea, confusion and apathy, among others.

-Food: Cocoa powder, pumpkin seeds, sesame seeds, pulses, millet
+Food: Cocoa powder, pumpkin seeds, sesame seeds, legumes, millet

 Optimize magnesium intake

-Magnesium is one of the essential quantity elements.
+Magnesium belongs to the essential quantity elements.
 This means that the body must absorb this micronutrient through food and cannot synthesize it itself.
-The human body contains an average of around 25 g of magnesium, two thirds of which is found in the skeleton and around one third in soft body tissues.
+The human body contains an average of about 25 g of magnesium, two-thirds of which is found in the skeleton and about one-third in soft body tissues.

 The average bioavailability is 20-30 percent and is influenced by various factors.
 One Sufficient potassium intake promotes magnesium absorption.

-Notice: You can find out which foods are good sources of potassium in the separate article on Potassium.
+Notice: By the way, you can find out which foods are good sources of potassium in the separate article on Potassium.

 Resorption inhibiting factors are in any case Phytic and oxalic acid and dietary fiber.
-To optimize your magnesium intake, you can reduce the phytic acid content of foods by fermenting, soaking or sprouting them.
-The oxalic acid content can be reduced by soaking or cooking, as oxalic acid is water-soluble.
+To optimize magnesium intake, you can reduce the phytic acid content of foods by fermenting, soaking or sprouting them.
+Oxalic acid content can be reduced by soaking or boiling, as oxalic acid is water-soluble.
 In this case, it is better not to use the cooking water.

-Although dietary fiber binds polyvalent cations and magnesium, it is also beneficial to health.
-A high-fiber diet is usually also very nutritious, which increases the magnesium content and compensates for the reduced intake.
+Although dietary fiber binds polyvalent cations and also magnesium, it is also beneficial to health.
+A diet rich in fiber is usually also very nutritious, which increases the magnesium content and compensates for the decreasing intake.

-Optimize recordingsufficient potassium supply, reduction of phytic and oxalic acid by soaking, sprouting, fermenting or heating.
+Optimize recording: adequate potassium intake, reduction of phytic and oxalic acids by soaking, sprouting, fermenting or heating.

 How much magnesium do you need?